magenta-aps/osdatascanner/docs/decision-history.md

 [2]: https://cpr.dk/cpr-systemet/personnumre-uden-kontrolciffer-modulus-11-kontrol "CPR-numbers exempt from modulus-11 check."

-[3]: https://redmine.magenta.dk/issues/34360 "Ticket about implementing probability check in CPRRule."
+[3]: https://redmine.magenta.dk/issues/34360 "[For Internal Use] Ticket about implementing probability check in CPRRule."

-[4]: https://redmine.magenta.dk/issues/56007 "Ticket about implementing bin check in CPRRule."
+[4]: https://redmine.magenta.dk/issues/56007 "[For Internal Use] Ticket about implementing bin check in CPRRule."

-[5]: https://redmine.magenta.dk/issues/45892 "Ticket about extending the blacklisted expressions in CPRRule."
+[5]: https://redmine.magenta.dk/issues/45892 "[For Internal Use] Ticket about extending the blacklisted expressions in CPRRule."

-[6]: https://redmine.magenta.dk/issues/58526 "Ticket for adding exception list to CPRRule."
+[6]: https://redmine.magenta.dk/issues/58526 "[For Internal Use] Ticket for adding exception list to CPRRule."

+[7]: https://danmarksadresser.dk/regler-og-vejledning/adresser/ "Description of the construction of Danish addresses."